BlueVoice

 Overview

-BlueVoice is an AI assistant for police officers — giving departments instant access to laws, policies, and documents in the field.
-As the sole UX/UI intern, I designed the admin panel from scratch: a web-based back-end system with two distinct mental models for admins and superadmins to manage department documents and policies.
+BlueVoice is an AI assistant for police officers, giving departments instant access to laws, policies, and documents in the field.
+As the sole UX/UI intern at a pre-seed public safety startup, I designed the admin panel from scratch: a web-based back-end system with role-based access for admins and superadmins.

 No admin panel existed.

-BlueVoice had a powerful officer-facing product but no organized back-end for departments to manage their content.
-Admins had no structured way to upload, organize, or distribute department documents and policies — and there was no distinction between what regular admins could do versus superadmins.
-I was brought in to design this system from scratch.
+BlueVoice had a powerful officer-facing product but no back-end for departments to manage their content.
+Many law enforcement departments were still relying on physical binders and paper documents to manage policies and procedures in the field.
+No structured way to upload, organize, or distribute documents digitally.
+No distinction between what admins and superadmins could do.
+I was brought in to build it from scratch.

-Regular admins needed to find and view documents quickly.
-Superadmins needed to upload, categorize, and manage access.
-Designing one interface for both would create confusion — they needed distinct mental models.
+Key InsightTwo different users, two different needs.
+Admins needed to find documents quickly.
+Superadmins needed to manage them.
+One interface for both would create confusion.

 Research